-There are also some things to consider when you decide what is best for your own stock tank pool version:
+Things to consider when deciding what is best for your own stock tank pool version

-- Chlorine and salt water will eat away the galvanization of the tank and it will eventually rust.
+- Chlorine and saltwater will eat away the galvanization of the metal and it will eventually rust.
 Remember the tank is made for livestock to drink fresh water from not altered pool water.
-So if you are looking for a longterm solution, protecting the metal is definitely necessary.
+So if you are looking for a long-term solution, protecting the metal is definitely necessary.

 - Figuring out the right hose connections since some of the older tutorials have parts that aren’t available anymore.
 This was the biggest pain in the-you-know-what for me but I think what I bought is working well so far.

 - stock tank pool from Tractor Supply Company

 - Intex Krystal Clear Sand Filter Pump for Above Ground Pools, 10-inch